 It’s that time of year (winter/sports time) where I’m pretty much always craving a large pot of something warming and delicious like this 13 Bean Soup Recipe!
 It’s made in one pot and is vegetarian, but hearty enough that anybody will love it.

-Sometimes that includes something meaty, but in the case of this 13 bean chili, the meat isn’t missed in this 13 bean soup!
-Because of the huge variety of beans in the chili, the textures, flavors, and colors are really awesome.
+Trust me, the meat isn’t missed in this 13 bean soup!
+Because of the huge variety of beans in the soup, the textures, flavors, and colors are really awesome.

 Not to start some sort of bean-count cold war here, but 13 is a lot and, most importantly, they all do something nice to the final chili.
 They aren’t there just to up the bean count!